How to obtain QGIS?

 For new users we recommend the standalone installers.

-For more advanced QGIS users you can use the OSGeo4W package, which makes it possible to install several versions in parallel.
+For more advanced QGIS users you can use OSGeo4W packages, which make it possible to install several versions in parallel.

 The OSGeo4W repository contains a lot of software from OSGeo projects.
 QGIS and all dependencies are included, along with Python, GRASS, GDAL, etc. The installer is able to install from internet or just download all needed packages beforehand.
 The downloaded files are kept in a local directory for future installations.
 Steps are: